-Part 3 - MAKING: Part 3 highlights the role of community-based organisations (CBOs) in an active process of heritagization - the making of cultural heritage through ongoing negotiations around values, uses and strategies.
-We highlight the importance of CBOs as nodes in co-production partnerships, in bridging between national, county and local interests, and in ensuring community ownership of and empowerment through cultural heritage activities.

-Part 4 - MOBILISING: In Part 4 we document the impact of COVID-19 on those living and working around these cultural heritage sites.
-By mobilising community researchers, the project was able to visibilise the deep impact on the livelihoods of those who depended on the sites for their economic, social and cultural wellbeing.
-This documentation was undertaken to enable the CBOs to mobilise collectively and engage with decision-makers in the production of post-COVID strategies.

-Part 5 - LAST WORDS: Part 5 summarises the key implications and reflects on the value and impact of the project in Kisumu and beyond.
+- accommodations between cultural heritage - Part 3 MAKING: Part 3 highlights the role of community-based organisations (CBOs) ongoing negotiations around values, uses and strategies.
+We highlight the importance partnerships, in bridging between national, county and local interests, and in ensuring community ownership of and empowerment - Part 4 MOBILISING: In Part 4 we document the impact of COVID-19 on those living and working around these cultural heritage sites. project was able to visibilise the deep impact cultural wellbeing.
+This documentation was undertaken to enable the CBOs to mobilise collectively and engage with decision-makers in the production of post-COVID strategies. - key implications and reflects on the value and impact of the project in Kisumu and beyond.